lisa-lumos/design-patterns/01-intro.md

 **Design Pattern #1: the Strategy Pattern**: The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+## About Design Patterns and Design Principles
+Design Patterns give you a shared vocabulary with other developers, so you can more easily communicate with other them.
+It also let you think at the pattern level (architectures), instead of at the object level.
+For example, "We are using the Strategy Pattern to implement the various behaviors of our ducks. "

+Design patterns don’t go directly into your code, they first go into your BRAIN.
+Once you’ve loaded your brain with a good working knowledge of patterns, you can then start to apply them to your new designs, and rework your old code when you find it’s degrading into an inflexible mess.

+Design is an art.
+There will always be tradeoffs.
+But, if you follow the time-tested design patterns, you’ll be way ahead.
+Knowing concepts like abstraction, inheritance, and polymorphism does not make you a good object-oriented designer.
+A design guru thinks about how to create flexible designs that are `maintainable and can cope with change`.

+One of the keys to creating maintainable OO systems is thinking about how they might change in the future, and OO principles that underlie the design patterns address those issues.